PathPlanning/LIAN/README.md

 ## Getting Started

-To go and try this algorithm you can use QtCreator or CMake.
+To go and try this algorithm you can use CMake.
-Both `.pro` and `CMakeLists` files are available in the repository.
+`CMakeLists` file is available in the repository.

-Notice, that project uses C++11 standart.
+Notice, that project uses C++20 standard.
 Make sure that your compiler supports it.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-**[Qt Creator](https://info.qt.io/download-qt-for-device-creation?hsCtaTracking=c80600ba-f2ea-45ed-97ef-6949c1c4c236%7C643bd8f4-2c59-4c4c-ba1a-4aaa05b51086)**  &mdash; a cross-platform C++, JavaScript and QML integrated development environment which is part of the SDK for the Qt GUI Application development framework.

 **[CMake](https://cmake.org/)** &mdash; an open-source, cross-platform family of tools designed to build, test and package software.